tim13246879/Make-24-Game/README.md

 - This project, especially the ui package, is significantly inspired by the AccountNotRobust program.
 - The method of persisting data (including the persistent package and its test) is significantly inspired by the JsonSerializationDemo.

+## Instructions for Grader - Phase 3

+- (*LOCATE VISUAL*) The visual is an image with the four arithmetic operations, and is found as soon as the program runs alongside the buttons on the start menu.
+- Since this program involves playing a game (solving a problem), the grader must play the game and complete it before adding "multiple X's to a Y".
+The steps to playing the game is as follows:
+    - From the start menu, first click "new game".
+    - 4 numbers will be presented.
+    - Before clicking on any button, solve the problem (try to compute 24 using each number exactly once).
+      Alternatively, to save time, use http://24solver.us-west-2.elasticbeanstalk.com/ to come up with the solution.
+    - Note that it is possible for there to be no solution.
+In that case, click "try another problem (back to menu)" to head back to the menu.
+Then click "new game" again to start new game.
+    - If a solution to the problem is found, start clicking through the numbers and operations to arrive at 24.
+- (*GENERATE FIRST REQUIRED ACTION*) Once a game is complete (24 is computed), to "add multiple Xs to a Y", click "save game" to save the game to game history.
+- (*GENERATE SECOND REQUIRED ACTION*) from start menu, click "view history by date" or "view history by time to solve" to sort "Xs" in "Y" in two different ways and displays the "Xs".
+- (*SAVE DATA*) from start menu, click "save game history".
+- (*RELOAD DATA*) from start menu, click "load game history".